Antoni Comas i Pujol: Childhood and youth. Education

 The most extensive information about his formative stage during childhood and youth was provided by Antoni Comas himself in the two autobiographical prologues to individual historical monographs on the Mataronian society.
 Born into a workers family with deep Christian convictions, he was a student at the Escola Pia in his city where he found the stimulus to learn, and, despite Franco's regime, a respectful look towards Catalan culture and language.
 In the field of non-formal education and leisure, its active participation in the Foment Mataroní and the Lluïsos should be highlighted.
 Two entities linked to the parish of Santa Maria de Mataró where young people with cultural and civic concerns gathered.
 The Popular Library, located right in the same square as his school, which was directed by Claudi Mayol and the librarian Pilar Cuadrada, also played a prominent role in his education.
 About that period, Antoni Comas used to comment, "I read many, many works of Catalan and foreign literature, not only with delight, but with avidity".

 In 1948 he entered the University of Barcelona as a student of Philosophy and Letters.
 Antoni M. Badia i Margarit, Joan Petit and, especially, Martí de Riquer stand out among his teachers.
 He was also a student of the clandestine Catalan University Studies led by Jordi Rubió and Ramon Aramon.
-During the first years of university, he was one of the young promoters of the university magazine Curial - cyclostyled and also clandestine -, whith six issues appeared between 1949 and 1950, before being banned and the printers fined.
+During the first years of university, he was one of the young promoters of the university magazine Curial - cyclostyled and also clandestine -, with six issues appeared between 1949 and 1950, before being banned and the printers fined.
 He graduated, in 1953, in Romance Philology with an "Extraordinary Award.